phpmyadmin/phpmyadmin/docs/setup.rst

 modes are more secure: the MySQL login information does not need to be set in the phpMyAdmin configuration file (except possibly for the :config:option:`$cfg['Servers'][$i]['controluser']`).
-However, keep in mind that the password travels in plain text unless you are using the HTTPS protocol.
+However, keep in mind that the password travels in plain text between your browser and the server unless you are using the HTTPS protocol.
 In cookie mode, the password is stored, encrypted with the AES algorithm, in a temporary cookie.